 Level 6: $4200

 The Portland Ballet is committed to making the history and artistry of ballet available to every interested dancer.
 Through the ongoing generosity of our many private, corporate and foundation sponsors, we have created a generous scholarship program.
 Approximately 15% of our students receive financial assistance.
-For scholarship information click here, call 503.452.8448 or email the registrar.
+For scholarship information click here, call 503.452.8448 or contact us by email.

 The Curriculum Ballet Program offers three payment options:

 - Two semester payments by authorized credit card or check card

 - Ten monthly payments by authorized credit card or check card